apache/spark/BREEZE.rst

 You can `set up autocomplete <#setting-up-autocomplete>`_ for commands and add the checked-out Airflow repository to your PATH to run Breeze without the ``./`` and from any directory.

+When you enter the Breeze environment, automatically an environment file is sourced from ``files/airflow-breeze-config/variables.env``.
+The ``files`` folder from your local sources is automatically mounted to the container under ``/files`` path and you can put there any files you want to make available fot the Breeze container.

 Stopping Breeze
 ---------------